-Making Heart Shape Bread with Kids
+Making Heart Shape Breadsticks with Kids

 We are learning about the Grains Group in our Little Hands that Cook with Books Balanced Eating Fun Series!
 It’s getting close to Valentine’s Day so I thought it would be to include a heart into the lesson so we’re making heart shaped breadsticks.

 My daughter was very excited to make her very own heart breadsticks so I decided to let her use the premade dough.
 The next time we do this we’ll make it whole wheat breadstick recipe to add some more Grains into our diet.
 I want her to know the process of making bread from scratch.
-You could easily do heart shaped pretzels too!
-Here’s what we used to make our heart shaped breadsticks.

 Heart Shaped Breadsticks